gufranSabri/Rattlesnek/README.md

 # Rattlesnek

 Simple snake game using only JS.
-Has a leaderboard
+Has a leaderboard where you can compete with other players.